Realague/Rob6/README.md

 # Basic guide good practice

-##Code formatting
+## Code formatting

 ### Name formatting

 * The name of the variable and the method we are using the Camel case format which consist to begin every word with an uppercase except for the first word.
  Example: <code>variableAndMethodName</code>

-* The name of the files and folder are similar to the variable and method name but the first word will also begin with an uppercase.
+* The name of the files are similar to the variable and method name but the first word will also begin with an uppercase.
-Example: <code>FileAndFolderName</code>
+Example: <code>FileName</code>

-* The name of folder will be in camelcase and short but meaningful.
+* The name of folder will be in lower case and short but meaningful.
+Example: <code>foldername</code>

 * The constant variable will be written in uppercase and word will be separated by an underscore.
 Example: <code>CONSTANT_NAME</code>